 - Scrutinise every instance of non-compliance with the CCG’s Standing Orders, Scheme of Reservation and Delegation and Prime Financial Policies and monitoring compliance with the CCG’s Conflicts of Interest Policy and Gifts, Hospitality and Sponsorship Policy.

 - Review the establishment and maintenance of an effective system of integrated governance, risk management and internal control, across the whole of the CCG’s activities that support the achievement of the organisation’s objectives.
 This will include scrutinising compliance with legislative and regulatory requirements relating to information governance.

 In carrying out this work the Committee will primarily utilise the work of internal audit, external audit and other assurance functions, but will not be limited to these sources

 Greater Nottingham Joint Commissioning Committee

-The Greater Nottingham Joint Commissioning Committee is a joint committee of NHS Nottingham City CCG, NHS Nottingham North and East CCG, NHS Nottingham West CCG and NHS Rushcliffe CCG.
+The Greater Nottingham Joint Commissioning Committee was a joint committee of NHS Nottingham City CCG, NHS Nottingham North and East CCG, NHS Nottingham West CCG and NHS Rushcliffe CCGs.